munkireport/munkireport-php/app/modules/filevault_escrow/README.md

 2. Reboot the Mac to start the encryption
     * FileVault status and the account name(s) of the enabled users will not be collected until the next munki run after the reboot

+# Dependencies

+This module is dependent on the filevault_status model to provide the current status of FileVault and to list the user accounts who are authorized to unlock the drive

 # To do